-The scheme is not located within 200m of any Geological Conservation Review Sites (GCRS), or SSSIs designated for their geological significance (NatureScot's Sitelink).
+The scheme is not located within 200m of any Geological Conservation Review sites (GCRs), or SSSIs designated for their geological significance (NatureScot's Sitelink).

-The National Soil Map of Scotland lists the soil present within the scheme extents to be that of mineral gleys.
-This resource also classifies the land as '3.1' with regard to the Land Classification for Agriculture.
+The National Soil Map of Scotland lists the soil present within the scheme extents to be that of brown earth.
+This resource states the surrounding land to be a '3.2' with regard to the Land Classification for Agriculture.